PrabodhGyawali/GMX-Arb-UI/README.md

 # DOING
-TODO: Migrate old settings to dialog boxes
 TODO: Allow to turn on and off the bot without stopping the server
 TODO: Fix: https://www.perplexity.ai/search/why-am-i-getting-so-many-backe-1GY2S65sTz6tq6UZR8Oa8g
+TODO: Migrate old settings to dialog boxes

 # Onboarding Experience
-TODO: Migrate old settings settings into a dialog box
+TODO: Check if files are there on computer
+    - eg: `project-run-ui.exe`
+    - How to run the bot: open a terminal (PS or MAc)
+    - run command

+TODO: Add Verification and Error Logging
+    - Can't move on
+TODO: Info on Account Security
+TODO: Tooltips:
+    - Default to estimated
+    - alchemy redirect

 # Demo Button
 TODO: Add dialog to open demo opportunities
-TODO: Make demo opportunities clear after 1 day or settings change
+TODO: Make demo opportunities clear after 1 day / notification of datetime or settings change
 TODO: Allow user to open a demo opportunity

+# Close Position Pair Button
+TODO: Group Positions into 1
+TODO: Add dialog for close_reason

 # Concurrency Handling
 TODO: Make sure bot is not running when setting is changed
 TODO: Make sure Running and Demo is not running at the same time

+# Instructions
+- TODO: Add Instructions in Home page if there are no Positions

-# Logs
+# Future related work
+- TODO: Allow user to use testnet: from changing settings
+- TODO: Add Mobile version for mobile size
+- TODO: add a Telegram version of the bot
-- TODO: make new logs go to start of the table
+- TODO: add an iOS and Android version of the bot using `React Native`

+### Logs
 - TODO: use DB to retrieve logs from backend
 - TODO: Log File counter: error different types of error etc...

-# UI-related
+### # UI-related
 - TODO: Exchange images etc.
 - TODO: Add timer for interactivity
 - TODO: Improve page loading speed: [Improve-Speed](https://mui.com/material-ui/guides/